fastsitephp/fastsitephp/website/app_data/docs/en/install-php-on-windows.md

 ### Alternative Development Environments for PHP with Windows
 This tutorial shows how to use a Microsoft supported program for installing PHP, however many alternative options exist for local development.
 Here are a few:
-* https://www.apachefriends.org/ - XAMPP Apache + MariaDB + PHP + Perl
+* https://www.apachefriends.org/ - XAMPP Apache + MariaDB + PHP + Perl - Popular PHP development environment, also works with macOS and Linux.
 * https://windows.php.net/download - Direct Download of PHP, once installed you can use PHP itself as a Development Server

 ### Additional PHP Install Resources